 The set screw must be used.
-Insufficient set screw placement could lead to loss of Lag Screw fixation and post-operative complications.
+Insufficient set screw placement could lead to loss of Lag Screw fixation and postoperative complications.

-Connect the Set Screw Driver to the Ouick-Lock Delta Handle (Fig. 80).
-Insert the Set Screw Driver through the Nail Holding Screw and into the nail until it engages with the pre-inserted set screw (Fig. 81).
-The ADAPT Clip may be used to facilitate insertion of the Set Screw Driver.
+Connect the Set Screw Driver to the Ouick-Lock Delta Handle (Fig. 100).
+Insert the Set Screw Driver through the Nail Holding Screw and into the nail until it engages with the preinserted set screw (Fig. 101).